tejasholla/personal-drive/Readme.md

 Built with Laravel 11 and React.
 Inertia.js connects React components to the Laravel backend.
 Uses SQLite as the database.
 PHP code follows psr-12 standard

-### Security:
+### Forgot password:
 Admin Password cannot be changed.
 This is done to reduce attack surface.
-If you forget your password, reinstall the app.
-Your files will be safe on your disk
+If you forget your password:
+- reinstall the app OR delete the `database/database.sqlite` file -> This will remove all 'shares'
+- Manually edit the password in the above database file

 ### Known Issues:
 - Files overwrite existing ones without rename options